tom-mi/iBrew/README.md

 ## Introduction

 iBrew is a (python) interface to iKettle 2.0 and Smarter Coffee devices.
-It includes a console, monitor, and command line interface. iKettle 2.0 tested only
+It includes a console, monitor, and command line interface. iKettle 2.0 tested only.
+Please share you Smarter Coffee codes or any other discoveries you made.

 ### Requirements
 * python 2.7

 ### Installation
 #### Download

+You can download and unpack the [source](https://github.com/Tristan79/iBrew/archive/master.zip) or download it from github using
 ```
 git clone https://github.com/Tristan79/iBrew.git
 ```

-Download [source](https://github.com/Tristan79/iBrew/archive/master.zip) unpack and run iBrew
+#### Setup

+iBrewSettings.py contains the settings.
+You can edit it with your favorite editor

 ### Command Line Options